 If you need help with setting up your diet take a look at all the presentations we have.

 Furthermore, you’ll have to realise that our maintenance is dynamic, it changes day by day.
 A massive factor is our lifestyle, if one week your car breaks down and you have to walk to work vs. normally driving, your energy output is bound to increase.
 NEAT is one of the biggest factors of our daily energy expenditure and I don’t assume that you always do things 100% the same day in day out.
 That is just one example, but even if two people weigh the same, have the same exercise regime etc. they could have different maintenance needs, as one may be a real fidget whereas the other might just not move.
 The Principle of individuality raises its head again.

 The key with using calculations is to not take them as the final word, use them and then adjust accordingly based on what we’ve discussed earlier.

 Maintenance is Natural

 So far you should have learnt:

 Most people outside of the fitness industry somewhat stick around the same sort of weight.
-OK, OK I know we have an obesity epidemic on our hands, but regardless there are a lot of people staying the same.
-That is because their bodies are doing all these small adjustments to keep them there, and these people are not over indulging and are somewhat active.
+OooKay I know we have an obesity epidemic on our hands but mostly that’s due to other reasons.
+Most bodies are doing all these small adjustments to keep them at maintenance without them even knowing.